xAirx/Coursera-UniversityofHK-ReactNative/README.md

 ### 1# Via Userpanel be able to see your favorites and delete and see new ones added

+	Current favorites menu point is removed and only accessible from userpanel...

 #### Backend *** needs testing